FindArticles FindArticles

 Satechi OntheGo Bluetooth keyboard and mouse on a minimalist desk setup

-Portable Input Built for Phones and Tablets
+Portable Input Ideal for Tablets and Phones

 Low-Profile Keys, Flat-Folding Design

-Seamless Switching and Practical Power
+Seamless Switching, Practical Power

 Satechi OntheGo Bluetooth keyboard and mouse unveiled, portable wireless duo